Chic African Culture Africa Factbook

 Cabo Verde is not one large island but a group of islands in the North Atlantic Ocean, west of Senegal.

-The once uninhabited Cabo Verde islands were discovered and colonized by the Portuguese in the 15th century.
+The Portuguese discovered and colonized the once uninhabited Cabo Verde islands in the 15th century.
 Due to its central location between Africa and America, Cabo Verde was a major trading port for African slaves for over three centuries by the Portuguese.

 Cabo Verde Slave Trade